m3puckett/wp-hidelogin-saml/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.0.1 =
+Critical bug fix for SAML redirect loop in 3.0.0.
+If you're unable to login after upgrading to 3.0.0, update to 3.0.1 immediately.

 = 3.0.0 =
 Major architectural simplification.
 Logout and password reset URLs now use native WordPress URLs (wp-login.php with action parameters) instead of custom slug.
 Brute force protection unchanged - wp-login.php still blocked for basic login.
 All features work the same, just simplified internally.